aadriien/aadriien/README.md

 - ❤️ Check out some of my favorite tech communities: [hackNY](https://hackny.org) and [the Recurse Center](https://www.recurse.com)

-- 📽️ See the [presentations and talks](https://aadriien.github.io) I've given on my technial work
+- 📽️ See the [presentations and talks](https://aadriien.github.io) I've given on my technical work

 #### Digging Deeper